vsoni94/Extended-Kalman-Filter/README.md

 # [Rubric](https://review.udacity.com/#!/rubrics/748/view) points

-## Compiling

-### Your code should compile

-The code compiles without errors.
-I did change the [CMackeLists.txt](./CMakeLists.txt) to add the creation of the `./Tests`.
-I don't think this will create incompatibilities with other platforms, but I only test it on Mac OS.

 ## Accuracy

 ### px, py, vx, vy output coordinates must have an RMSE <= [.11, .11, 0.52, 0.52] when using the file: "obj_pose-laser-radar-synthetic-input.txt which is the same data file the simulator uses for Dataset 1"